-However, Puerto Vallarta manages to strike a balance between the two, offering a charming and sunny coastal getaway that is a little rough around the edges in the best possible way.
+Recognizing this new opportunity, visionary leaders such as Gustavo Díaz Ordaz, then president of Mexico, together with Francisco Medina Ascencio, then governor of the state of Jalisco, shared the vision of making Puerto Vallarta a model tourist destination and initiated projects that provided the city with adequate infrastructure.
+The city is divided into neighborhoods (zones), with endless things to do in Puerto Vallarta along Banderas Bay and beyond.
+However, Puerto Vallarta manages to strike a balance between modernity and tradition, offering a charming and sunny coastal getaway that is a little rough around the edges in the best possible way.
 Throughout the year, Puerto Vallarta prides itself on hosting a variety of important events: culture and art festivals cover everything from mariachis, international movies to gourmet food, and there are endless tennis, golf and fishing tournaments.

 Airbnb is alive and well in Puerto Vallarta, so look for an apartment if you want to live like a local.
 For something even more remote, take an Uber or a local bus to the beaches south of Puerto Vallarta.
 With direct flights from most cities in North America and Europe offered by Aeromexico, America West, Alaska and Continental Airlines, Puerto Vallarta has been a fixture on the international tourism map for more than 50 years.
 The Seahorse Monument is formally known as El Niño del Caballito de Seahorse, and is one of the main symbols of Puerto Vallarta.